It’s time to learn what separates those who successfully lose weight (and keep it off) with those who don’t.

 Make a habit of knowing what’s in the food you eat!

-Whether it’s portion control, calorie counting, tracking macros, or even keeping a food journal, it’s important to have rough idea of the nutritional breakdown of the food you consume regularly.
+Whether it’s portion control, calorie counting, tracking macros, or even keeping a food journal, it’s important to have a rough idea of the total calories and nutritional breakdown of the food you consume regularly.

 After all, GI Joe tells us that “Knowing is half the battle!”